Certora/Examples/CVLByExample/HookDisabledOnResetStorageCommand/README.md

      certoraRun BankReset.conf
      ```

-3. **Check the Output**: The execution show that the rule `resetZeroesAllFunds` passes, and the hook `Sstore` for `dontUseMe` is never triggered as expected.
+3. **Check the Output**: The execution shows that the rule `resetZeroesAllFunds` passes, and the hook `Sstore` for `dontUseMe` is never triggered as expected.

 ### Execution Link

-For an example of the output, you can check the execution link: [Certora Run Output](https://prover.certora.com/output/1512/985319a08a424a6e81b8e1dcd9836848?anonymousKey=0ee6ab56949403b32b14f84c4d76ac08eb9acede)
+An example of the output can be seen in the execution link: [Certora Run Output](https://prover.certora.com/output/1512/985319a08a424a6e81b8e1dcd9836848?anonymousKey=0ee6ab56949403b32b14f84c4d76ac08eb9acede)

 For further details on Certora Verification Language and best practices, please refer to the [Certora Documentation](https://docs.certora.com).